k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 a`, `PGBool` and similar types exist only at the type-level, they have no term-level representation in Haskell at runtime.

-In this sense, `Koln PGBool` is just like `Column PGBool`: a type-level mechanism

 What we need, and what `opaleye-sot` offers, is a `Maybe`-like type thing that can be used in Opaleye's query language which can't possibly be mixed with a non-`Maybe`-like type.
 Much like how the type-checker keeps us from multiplying